Bell Times and Entry Routines

 We understand that finding parking around the school can be a challenge.
 Having said that, in order to keep all of our students safe, we ask that you please avoid stopping/parking in the “No Stopping” zones surrounding the school including the designated area for bus loading/unloading.
 We are also asking parents/guardians to avoid entering the parking lot off of Kilbourn Ave as this is creating a dangerous situation for all, especially the students who are exiting vehicles and for those who are walking along the sidewalk as cars enter/exit the lot.

 A special thanks to those parents/guardians who are arriving heading southbound towards the escarpment and parking along the playground of the school past the staff parking lot!!
 This is certainly a great place to drop off your child(ren) as it is: safe for you and your child to then walk along the sidewalk towards the school, it is helping with the congestion near the school gates, and there is no worry of parking tickets.
 We certainly are fortunate to have such a length of parking along side of and around back of the playground.
+We are also encouraging parents and students to “walk a block” and park a block, or two, over and walk to the school.
 Thanks again!!

 Website Update Notifications:

 Would you like to receive an email notification each time our school website is updated?
-If so, please take a minute to visit our school website at http://www.hwdsb.on.ca/memorial click on the “Subscribe” link found on the right side of the page near the top> enter your email address >choose if you would also like to subscribe to other HWDSB messages and click on submit.
+Subscribe to other HWDSB messages and click on submit.
 Once submitted, you will receive a notification confirming your subscription.

 Please note that this feature has become more important as we moved away from a paper copy monthly newsletter towards a digital means of communication.
-Only a couple of newsletters will be sent home in hard copy this year, one of which is our October edition.
-An electronic edition is not only more environmentally friendly, saves the school $$ on paper/printing, but also allows communication to become more timely.
+Only a couple of newsletters will be sent home in hard copy this year.
+An electronic edition is not only more environmentally friendly, saves the school money on paper/printing, but also allows communication to become more timely.

 Pets on School Property: